Bigkhil/simple_shell/README.md

-new README for simple shell project
+new README for simple shell Project